 I worked as a builder and laborer on this house and was not challenged for being a foreigner working in Thailand on a retirement visa.

 Don’t use my information as 100% correct as your situation may differ.
 Check things out.

 Here are notes to get you started

-Ownership Generally – foreigners cannot own land – they can lease land for up to 30 years, or form a company with the bigger percentage of shareholders being Thai citizens.
+Ownership Generally – foreigners cannot own land in Thailand – they can lease land for up to 30 years, or form a company with the bigger percentage of shareholders being Thai citizens.

 There are 2 common types of buildings – cheap with pre-formed concrete posts and brick walls between the posts or the more expensive and often 2 story with huge concrete foundations supporting concrete beams and floor.
 I built the later.